colyseus/docs/docs/server/api.md

 # Server API &raquo; Server

-The Colyseus `Server` instance holds the server configuration options, such as which transport, presence, matchmaking driver, etc.
+The Colyseus `Server` instance holds the server configuration options, such as transport options, presence, matchmaking driver, etc.

 - **Transport** is the layer for bidirectional communication between server and client.
 Currently, only WebSockets is supported, through the [`ws`](https://www.npmjs.com/package/ws) node module. ([uWebSockets.js](https://github.com/uNetworking/uWebSockets.js/) support is comming soon)
 - **Presence** is the implementation that enables communication between rooms and/or Node.js processes.